+Discussion

+Access control policy requirements include the minimum baseline policy definitions necessary for testing and implementing the voting system.
+The policies may be defined within the voting system or provided as guidelines in the documentation.
+The access control policy includes the assumptions that were made when the system was designed, the justification for the policy, and the hazards of deviating from the policy.
+Information on privileged accounts include the name of the account, purpose, capabilities, and permissions, and how to disable the account in the user documentation.

 3.1.3-C – Physical security

-Manufacturers must provide user documentation explaining how to implement all physical security controls for the voting device, including model procedures necessary for effective use of countermeasures.
+The system security document must include an explanation of how to implement all physical security controls for voting devices and other security-sensitive components of the voting system, including model procedures necessary for effective use of countermeasures.

 3.1.3-D – Audit procedures

-The manufacturer must provide information that enables the user to conduct audit procedures to determine whether tabulation is accurate.
+The system security document must include an explanation of how to conduct audit procedures to determine whether tabulation is accurate.

-3.1.3-E – Risk Analysis

-The manufacturer must provide a report of a risk analysis for the voting system that contains a list of possible threats, risks of threat occurrence, and mitigation strategies employed by the voting system.

-– Software installation
+3.1.4 – Software installation documentation

-3.1.4-A – Software installation
+3.1.4-A – Software installation documentation

-The manufacturer must provide a list of all software to be installed on the programmed devices of the voting system and the installation software used to install the software in the user documentation.
+The manufacturer must provide software installation documentation that lists all software to be installed on the programmed devices of the voting system and the installation software used to install the software in the user documentation.